alazaradane/age-calculator/README.md

 ## Description

-This website include Age Calulator which allow you to callcalate your age by just submiting your birthday.
+This website includes Age Calculator which allows you to calculate your age by just submitting your birthday.

 ## Installation